What is Agentic AI Tool Use Pattern?

 18 min read

-Our previous guide discussed the first Agentic AI design pattern from the Reflection, Tool Use, Planning, and Multi-Agent Patterns list.
-Now, we will talk about the Tool Use Pattern in Agentic AI.
+Our previous article discussed the first Agentic AI design pattern from the Reflection, Tool Use, Planning, and Multi-Agent Patterns list.
+In this third article, we will talk about the Tool Use Pattern in Agentic AI.

 Firstly, let us reiterate the Reflection Pattern article: That article sheds light on how LLMs can use an iterative generation process and self-assessment to improve output quality.
 The core idea here is that the AI, much like a course creator revising lesson plans, generates content, critiques it, and refines it iteratively, improving with each cycle.
 The Reflection Pattern is particularly useful in complex tasks like text generation, problem-solving, and code development.
 In the reflection pattern, the AI plays dual roles: creator and critic.
 This cycle repeats, often until a certain quality threshold or stopping criterion is met, such as a fixed number of iterations or an acceptable level of quality.
 The comprehensive article is here: What is Agentic AI Reflection Pattern?